Can Chris Carson get through a whole season healthy? He and the Seahawks are banking on it.

 It goes without saying the Seahawks were too.
 Despite their increased commitment to the passing game this season, they know a time will come when they may need Carson to carry them.

 Not that Carson hasn’t been doing his share.
-While his carries are down this year — averaging 13.3 per game compared to 18.5 a year ago — his receptions are up, to 3.8 per game from 2.5 a year ago.
+While his carries are down this year — averaging 13.3 per game compared to 18.5 a year ago — his receptions are up, to 3.8 per game from 2.5 a year ago (he has 15 catches for 113 yards and three TDs).

 Carson made a humorous allusion to that when asked what Russell Wilson is doing better this year.